Decarbonisation

 • Transport: 15%

-• Buildings: 6%
+• Buildings: 6%.

-Existing policies are not sufficient to achieve this and are likely to lead to 2.8°C of heating by the end of the century.7 However, the national pledges made at COP26 in Glasgow would, if fully implemented, limit warming to less than 2°C (but not to 1.5°C).8 Current policies and pledges represent a significant advance on the position 10 or 20 years ago: it may be that we will soon hit tipping points where first pledges, and then policies, are sufficient to achieve the 2°C target.
+In the 2015 Paris Agreement, governments agreed to hold “the increase in the global average temperature to well below 2°C above pre-industrial levels” and pursue efforts “to limit the temperature increase to 1.5°C above pre-industrial levels.”7 Existing policies are insufficient and are likely to lead to 2.5°C of heating by the end of the century.8 However, current policies and pledges represent a significant advance on the position 10 or 20 years ago.
+It may be that we will soon hit tipping points where first pledges, and then policies, are sufficient to achieve the 2°C target.
 A number of science and technology-based strategies exist that will assist in achieving this goal.

 Emerging Topic: